Emeritus Professor · University College London

 A Photographic Journey

-Fjords, mountains, and the extraordinary light of the Norwegian landscape — 60 large-format pages of nature at its most spectacular.
+Fjords, mountains, and the extraordinary light of the Norwegian landscape --- 60 large-format pages.

 Buy on Blurb →